Transconductance Solution

 Transconductance = Change in Collector Current/Change in Base-Collector Voltage

-gm = Ic'/Vbc'
+gm = ΔIC/Vbc

-What is the Transistor?
+What is the Emitter?

 How to Calculate Transconductance?

 How to calculate Transconductance using this online calculator?
-To use this online calculator for Transconductance, enter Change in Collector Current (Ic') & Change in Base-Collector Voltage (Vbc') and hit the calculate button.
+To use this online calculator for Transconductance, enter Change in Collector Current (ΔIC) & Change in Base-Collector Voltage (Vbc) and hit the calculate button.
 Here is how the Transconductance calculation can be explained with given input values -> 0.857143 = 6/7.

 FAQ